 In addition to oversight of your internship requirements, this program provides four credit hours of academic coursework.
-These credits are required courses to be completed online during the first two weeks of the internship, followed by a three-day orientation in Greeley, Colorado.
+These credits are required courses to be completed online during the first two weeks of the internship, followed by a three-day online orientation.
 The courses are designed to orient you to the program standards of practice and to ensure that you have the resources to attain competence in each area of practice.

 Combine the Internship with an MS Degree

 The Dietetic Internship is also available as part of a Dietetics MS degree (for those who have already completed an approved-DPD program and who want to combine their internship with a graduate degree).

 Supervised Practicum Course

 You will enroll in a practicum course for support of your internship.
 Completion of

 the internship requires 20 credit hours total to cover supervision completion.